NobuokaYu/js-gallery/README.md

 # Usage
 ## 1. Please set up the following to be loaded from the html file.
-   -  This library's css
+   -  favorite css
+   -  gallery.js
-   -  This library's javascript
+   -  script.js
    -  [appple/SmartPhoto](https://github.com/appleple/SmartPhoto)

 ## 2. It forms an html structure as follows